pingcap/docs/system-variables.md

 - Type: Boolean
 - Default value: `OFF`
 - Specifies whether to enable the [TiFlash late materialization](/tiflash/tiflash-late-materialization.md) feature.
-- By default, if a `SELECT` statement includes a filtering condition (`WHERE` clause), TiFlash scans all the data of the required columns before filtering.
+- By default, when processing a `SELECT` statement with filtering conditions (`WHERE` clause), TiFlash scans all the data of the required columns before filtering.
 When this variable is set to `ON` to enable the TiFlash late materialization feature, TiFlash can first scan the column data related to the filtering conditions, filter the rows that meet the conditions, and then scan the data of other columns of these rows for further calculations, thereby reducing IO scans and computations of data processing.

 ### tidb_opt_force_inline_cte <span class="version-mark">New in v6.3.0</span>